<?xml version="1.0" encoding="UTF-8"?>

 &lt;p&gt;Migrante is a stage performance that describes the journey of a character (that you can be yourself) in six stages.
 Migration, from the metaphorical point of view, is a search in which all human beings are immersed either for need or will.
 From this phenomenon emerges a sense of migration from the awareness of change, that allows us to question our mission in life, as we assume to be free to chart our own course and write a personal (his)story.&lt;/p&gt;

 &lt;p&gt;The project was directed by Bernardo Rubinstein with the goal in mind of generating an interdiscipline of dance, emotions and sound.
-While its nature remained physical it also involed theoretical reflection around the concept of migration and its historic meaning.&lt;/p&gt;
+While its nature remained physical, it also involved theoretical reflection around the concept of migration and its historic meaning.&lt;/p&gt;

 &lt;p&gt;I consider Migrante as one of the most challenging experiences in my life, because it involved embracing my body as a canvas for emotional expression.
 A task not very usual for a musician.&lt;/p&gt;